readthedocs/website/content/posts/ai-crawlers-abuse.md

 However, none of these companies have reached out to us, except in response to abuse reports.

+We also ask that they implement basic checks in their crawlers for all sites.
+A good example is the [RFC2616Policy downloader from Scrapy](https://docs.scrapy.org/en/latest/topics/downloader-middleware.html#scrapy.extensions.httpcache.RFC2616Policy), which implement many of these policies.

 If these companies wish to be good actors in the space, they need to start acting like it, instead of burning bridges with folks in the community.